expipiplus1/vulkan/generate/readme.md

 return a bytestring of that length.
 Or an element count and a strike, returning a vector.

+implement sibling vectors

+There are sometimes several valid choices for marshalling values, it would be nice to expose both functions.
+When creating the wrappers, instead return more than one along with an optional name suffix and return the product of the options.

 ## Marshalling structs:

 - `VkDescriptorSetLayoutBindingFlagsCreateInfoEXT` has a complex rule for the